Born rigidity: Definition

 Born rigidity is satisfied if the orthogonal spacetime distance between infinitesimally separated curves or worldlines is constant, or equivalently, if the length of the rigid body in momentary co-moving inertial frames measured by standard measuring rods (i.e. the proper length) is constant and is therefore subjected to Lorentz contraction in relatively moving frames.
 Born rigidity is a constraint on the motion of an extended body, achieved by careful application of forces to different parts of the body.
-A body rigid in itself would violate special relativity, as its speed of sound would be infinite.
+A body that could maintain its own rigidity would violate special relativity, as its speed of sound would be infinite.

 A classification of all possible Born rigid motions can be obtained using the Herglotz–Noether theorem.
-This theorem states, that all irrotational Born rigid motions (class A) consist of hyperplanes rigidly moving through spacetime, while any rotational Born rigid motion (class B) must be isometric Killing motions.
+This theorem states that all irrotational Born rigid motions (class A) consist of hyperplanes rigidly moving through spacetime, while any rotational Born rigid motion (class B) must be an isometric Killing motion.
 This implies that a Born rigid body only has three degrees of freedom.
 Thus a body can be brought in a Born rigid way from rest into any translational motion, but it cannot be brought in a Born rigid way from rest into rotational motion.